 - **Reflection does not invalidate advertisements of readonly or immutable implementations.** The ability of a consumer to use Reflection to mutate an implementation advertised as readonly or immutable does not constitute a failure to comply with Stream-Interop.

-- **Reference implementations** are avaliable at .
+- **Reference implementations** are available at .

 Q &amp; A